-We have two primary models for sharing revenue with digital property partners.
+For the majority of our digital properties partners, we have two primary models for sharing revenue with digital property partners.
 The most common model is a straight revenue share model.
-In this model, we agree to pay our partner a fixed percentage of the revenue that we generate from advertisements placed on their digital properties.
+In this model, we agree to pay our partner a percentage of the revenue that we generate from advertisements placed on their digital properties.
 The second model includes guarantees.
 Under this model, we pay our partners the greater of a fixed percentage of the revenue we generate and a guaranteed amount per thousand page views.
 In the past, we have and may continue to be required to make significant payments under these guarantees.